yishawnpeng/modBIN_withXML/README.md

 For more history information, please reference /history/HISTORY.txt

 ## How to use
-1. Modify target.txt or keep default
+1. Modify target.txt if you want to change the location of the bin in the calculation result of .xml or just keep default
-2. Modify write_data.bin or keep default
+2. Modify write_data_default.bin or keep default
 3. Put your .xml and .bin in the same folder
-4. Run ```modbin_withxml.py``` in cmd window
+4. Run ```M1Inject.exe``` in cmd window and attach the arguments you want to use.
-5. Input which .xml you want to find or press enter to use first finded
-6. Input which .bin you want to modify or press enter to use first finded

-> Note: Step 1. and 2. can input manully after step 3.
+5. Input the corresponding information based on the program's feedback.

-> Note: Use ```modbin_withxml.py -h``` if you need more infomateion for function 4-3
+> Note: Use ```-h``` if you need more infomateion for arguments

 ## Contributing
 If you would like to contribute to this project, please follow these steps: